yonoteam/CPSVerification/README.md

 * Relational semantics with list representation (in folder HybridVerifLists).
 * Relational semantics with vector codification (in folder HybridVerifVecs/rels).
 * Nondeterministic functions semantics with vector representation (in folder HybridVerifVecs/nd_funs).
 * Semantics using generalized functions with a vector codification (in folder HybridVerifVecs/funcsets).
-This one is extended to work with the general solution for linear systems of ODEs.

 Every file runs smoothly with [Isabelle2019 (August 2019)](https://isabelle.in.tum.de/).
 Moreover, they all depend on the [AFP](https://www.isa-afp.org/) entry on [Ordinary Differential Equations](https://www.isa-afp.org/entries/Ordinary_Differential_Equations.html).
 The theory stack behind this entry is enormous as it uses many theorems from [Analysis](http://isabelle.in.tum.de/dist/library/HOL/HOL-Analysis/index.html).
 As a consequence, the verification of this stack takes about 40 minutes which is the reason why we recommend pre-loading them, i.e. building a heap for those files.
 In order to do that in a Unix system just:
 1. Open Terminal.
-2. Add the Isabelle bin directory to your path, e.g., $ export PATH=$PATH:/Apps/.../Isabelle2017/bin (replace the ... with the actual path to the Isabelle installation directory).
+2. Add the Isabelle bin directory to your path, e.g. $ export PATH=$PATH:/Apps/.../Isabelle2017/bin (replace the ... with the actual path to the Isabelle installation directory).
 3. Then execute: $ isabelle build -b Ordinary_Differential_Equations
 4. Wait for the build to finish, go for tea or coffee.
 5. To launch, just type $ isabelle jedit -l Ordinary_Differential_Equations